MicrosoftDocs/powerbi-docs/powerbi-docs/paginated-reports-faq.md

 ### What version(s) of Report Builder do you support?

-We recently released Power BI Report Builder as the primary authoring tool for Paginated Reports in the Power BI Service.
+We recently released Power BI Report Builder as the primary authoring tool for paginated reports in the Power BI Service.
 Install [Report Builder from the Microsoft Download Center](https://go.microsoft.com/fwlink/?linkid=2086513).

 ### How do I move existing reports I have saved in SQL Server Reporting Services to Power BI?